insysbio/heta-case-mini/README.md

 ## Known issues

- - Appveyor cannot finish successfully because of warnings in one of qs3p-js dependencies.
+ - Appveyor cannot finish successfully because of warnings in one of Heta compiler dependencies.